 FOSJ is recognized by the American Avalanche Association (AAA) as an Avalanche Awareness Course Provider, and we consult with highly respected educators in Colorado and elsewhere on our curriculum and course development.

-In our Avalanche Awareness Class, Professionals from our supporting organizations will provide participants with an overview of basic avalanche awareness, avoidance, forecasting, safe travel and self-rescue in a casual classroom environment.
+In our Avalanche Awareness Class, participants are presented with an overview of basic avalanche awareness, avoidance, forecasting, safe travel and self-rescue in a casual classroom environment.
 This course is a perfect introduction for novices and a great early season refresher for more experienced travelers.

 FOSJ’s Avalanche Workshops are topic-specific, typically with a user group and experience level in mind.
 These Workshops are designed as an excellent continuing education model for all levels of backcountry travelers.